 Bachelor of Arts in Sociology

 In sociology, we study the social worlds in which we live.
 The sociology major is designed to provide you with a broad understanding of the discipline of sociology – the social scientific study of society and human behavior.
-You’ll also learn to apply sociological knowledge in practice.

 Through research and publication, in-class teaching, and out-of-the-classroom experiences, our sociology faculty embody the best tradition of our discipline’s sociological analysis and community commitment.
 You’ll prepare for a variety of careers both in and outside of the social sciences.